 It is known that the Cauchy dual operators of $2$--isometries that satisfy the kernel condition are subnormal (see \cite[Theorem~3.3]{A-C-J-S-2017}).
-The following result states that if $\cf$ is a $2$--isometric operator with $\phi$ given by \eqref{def:composition-operator}, then $\cf$ does not satisfy the kernel condition.
+The following result states that if $\cf$ is a $2$--isometric composition operators on a directed graph with one circuit, then $\cf$ does not satisfy the kernel condition.